grafana/mimir/docs/sources/tools/mimirtool/_index.md

 The following commands:

-* load and show prometheus rule files,
+- load and show Prometheus rule files
-* interact with individual rule groups in the Mimir ruler, and
+- interact with individual rule groups in the Mimir ruler
-* manipulate local rule files.
+- manipulate local rule files.

 #### List

-Retrieves the names of all rule groups in the Mimir instance and prints them to the terminal.
+Retrieves the names of all rule groups in the Grafana Mimir instance and prints them to the terminal.

 ```bash
 mimirtool rules list